bradhilton/rl-experiments/README.md

 This will:

 1. Load your environment variables from `.env`
-2. Launch a cluster named "openpipe-rl" using the configuration in `cluster.yaml`
+2. Launch a cluster named "openpipe" using the configuration in `cluster.yaml`
 3. Set up the development environment on the cluster

 Additional sky launch options can be passed to the script.
 For example, to launch a cluster with 2 A100 GPUs: